-- Work on replacing railroad ties and cleaning ballast around the tracks is set to begin in February 2105.
+- Construction is ongoing.
+Work on replacing railroad ties and cleaning ballast around the tracks is set to begin in February 2015.

 - This project, in addition to a project north of Everett, will upgrade and improve track quality, travel times, and passenger comfort along the entire Amtrak Cascades corridor.